 If you’re a responsible owner asking “Can dogs eat Oreos and be okay?” because your pet has gotten into some on their own, don’t worry too much.
 After a small amount of these chocolate cookies, they’re unlikely to suffer anything more serious than an upset stomach.
 But never give them any on purpose!

-See also: Can Dogs Eat Peanuts?
-Are They Safe for Dogs?
+See also: Can Dogs Eat Spam?

 And never leave your dog alone with these cookies, especially if they have a big appetite.
 Contact your vet if you see any alarming symptoms like drooling, diarrhea and/or excessive water-drinking.
 It might be that your pup has a sensitive stomach and even small amounts of chocolate make them sick immediately.